parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Methodology | Qualitative

-^ Our methodology was a fairly conventional qualitative approach.
+^ MARS: Our methodology was a fairly conventional qualitative approach.

 ---